OpenGamma/OG-Platform/docs/og-financial/settings/conventions-examples-main.rst

 --------

 The usual comments are

 * *_PayLag*: the payment is not done at the end of the accrual period but at a payment offset, like for OIS.
 * *_SpotLag*:  the spot lag is not the standard one, like for cross-currency swaps
-* *_ZZZ*: where ZZZ is a calendar, the payment calendar is not the stnadard one, like for cross-currency swaps.
+* *_ZZZ*: where ZZZ is a calendar, the payment calendar is not the standard one, like for cross-currency swaps.

 **Fixed Leg**